About EGSH

 How long is a DLD property valuation certificate valid?

-A DLD valuation certificate is typically valid for 30 days from the date of issuance.
+A DLD valuation certificate is valid for 180 days from the date of issuance.
 For mortgage applications, most UAE banks require the valuation to be no more than two months old at the point of lending decision.
 Where the certificate's validity has lapsed, a new application must be submitted and a fresh certificate obtained.

 What is the difference between a DLD valuation and a bank valuation?